Monthly Archives: April 2011

 Here are three examples, and the lessons learned:

 - Although we have a successful training business as part of our consulting practice, it took us several times to get it right.
-And even then, we’ve had to readjust over the years.
+And even then, we’ve had to readjust.

-- Lesson learned — if you thinks the idea has merit, don’t give up — and change it as needed.
+- Lesson learned — if you thinks the idea has merit, change it as needed.

 - After five years in business, just when we thought we had it all figured out, our primary market tanked and the business stopped — dead cold.
 It was panic time, but then we diversified into several other markets.